 - Damaging or destroying their property

 Domestic violence can also refer to the mistreatment of children, although these are separate, more serious charges than those involving a partner.
-With a partner, many kinds of charges can be used, but the two most common are:
+With a partner, the courts can use many kinds of charges, but the two most common are:

 - Domestic battery